Cardiology and Respiratory Outpatient Services

 Cardiac Clinical Nurse Specialists (CNS)

-The CNS co-ordinates the Cardiac Rehabilitation Group sessions and works in liaison with the Taranaki DHB cardiac physiotherapist, general practitioners, local cardiac support groups and the National Health Foundation.
+The CNS co-ordinates the Cardiac Rehabilitation Group sessions and works in liaison with the Te Whatu Ora Taranaki cardiac physiotherapist, general practitioners, local cardiac support groups and the National Health Foundation.
 The service is Taranaki wide with clinics in New Plymouth, Stratford and Hawera and Waitara.

 Respiratory Diagnostic Tests and Services